3dtrooper/TDT_CameraTools/README.md

     Double Click: Change View To Cam,
     Right Click: Go To Former View

+Version History
+-- V 0.8 the key range is shown if the camera is animated, bug fixes (camera focus), octane support

 A quick preview of some of the functions:

 ![Preview](https://github.com/3dtrooper/TDT_CameraTools/blob/master/TDT_CamTools.gif "Preview")